powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 The `iidm.import.cgmes.ensure-id-alias-unicity` property is an optional property that defines if IDs' and aliases' unicity is ensured during CGMES import.
 If it is set to `true`, identical CGMES IDs will be modified to be unique.
 If it is set to `false`, identical CGMES IDs will throw an exception.
 Its default value is `false`.

 **iidm.import.cgmes.post-processors**
 The `iidm.import.cgmes.post-processors` property is an optional property that defines all the CGMES post-processors which will be activated after import.
 By default, it is an empty list.
+One implementation of such a post-processor is available in PowSyBl in the [powsybl-single-line-diagram](../../developer/repositories/powsybl-single-line-diagram.md) repository, named [CgmesDLImportPostProcessor](#CgmesDLImportPostProcessor).

 **iidm.import.cgmes.powsybl-triplestore**
 The `iidm.import.cgmes.powsybl-triplestore` property is an optional property that defines which Triplestore implementation is used.
 PowSyBl supports the [RDF4J](#rdf4j) and [Jena](#jena) Triplestore implementations.
 This property has `rdf4j` as default value.